We’ve all heard of amino acids, but what exactly are they, and why are they essential to our diets?

 Whey protein is one of the few sources that naturally contain all 20 amino acids, making it a complete protein.

 Bare Blends’ whey protein isolate blends have a superior amino acid profile, and are especially undenatured.
 They provide our bodies with the most functional protein to recover, repair and build muscles, and also boosting our immunity.

+There are also dairy free protein powders which are excellent alternative to whey protein for those on a plant-based diet.
 The convenience factor of our vegan protein blends, or whey protein blends is an important one - as with after exercise it is important to fuel our bodies with amino acids straight away so they can begin recovering our muscles immediately.

 These blends are also extremely handy for quick, nutrient-dense breakfast smoothies when you don't have time for anything else.
 Blending up a serve of our WPI with dairy/nut milk or your liquid of choice, with some frozen fruit is a delicious healthy breakfast which will keep you sustained, and contain the protein and amino acids which your body needs to recover and perform optimally.